nyobel/gomycode_checkpoints/deep_learning/README.md

 1. **Data Loading:**
    The chatbot loads response data from a text file named `chatbot_data.txt`.
 Each line in the file follows the format:

+2. **Speech Recognition:**
+When the voice input is selected, the application uses the SpeechRecognition package to capture audio from your microphone and convert it to text using Google's API.

+3. **Response Matching:**
+The chatbot uses NLTK to tokenize the user input and compares it with stored prompts.
+The best matching response (if any) is then returned.

+4. **Streamlit Interface:**
+With Streamlit, the chatbot displays a simple and interactive web interface where users can choose their input method, see example questions, and receive responses in real-time.